falconandrea/falconandrea/README.md

 # 👋 Hi, I'm Andrea Falcon

-I’m a Full-Stack Developer, but I prefer to work on the Backend.
+I am a backend developer with experience in building web applications using PHP, Laravel, and MySQL.
+While my primary focus is on the backend, I also have knowledge of frontend technologies such as HTML, CSS, and JavaScript.

+Recently, I have been expanding my knowledge by learning Node.js, Solidity, and web3 tools.

 I am passionate about the potential of blockchain and decentralized systems to transform the way we interact with the internet, and I am eager to explore the web3 space further.
+As a technology enthusiast, I am constantly seeking to learn and grow, and I am excited about the challenges that this constantly evolving field presents.

+I welcome the opportunity to connect with like-minded professionals and explore new ways to make an impact in the world of web3.

 ### In this year I want to...
 - improve my English skills